ajithSSin/HyperledgerFabrics/README.md

 ## Bring Down the Network

-After completing your testing or development activities, stop and remove all network components using the following command:
+After completing testing or development activities, stop and remove all network components using the following command:

 ```bash
 ./network.sh down